 When microinteractions are done right, they can give positive feelings about your brand and influence users’ actions, often without people even realizing why.
 If you like or dislike one aspect of a product, you have a positive or negative predisposition toward the product in general.
 This so-called Hallo Effect can play both for and against you.
 In wise hands, this knowledge can help to improve a user’s feedback from your website - by paying proper attention to details, it is possible to leave your users satisfied.

 We at Vintage often bring up the issue of website microinteractions as a method of boosting positive user experience.
-Let’s consider them at some particular examples of animated interfaces.
+Let’s consider them at some particular interactive design examples and get some portion of a web design inspiration.
+Enjoy!

 Project: Radioaktive Film